In checking the news wires recently for manufacturing jobs information, I noticed that the following headlines were listed one on top of the other:

 The U.S. will face a shortage of roughly 13 million qualified employees by 2020.
 The articles also included a number of thumper quotes:

-“America’s well-kept secret is that it has rarely produced enough American-born workers with the requisite science and engineering background to support its knowledge economy.”
+“America’s well-kept secret is that it has rarely produced enough American-born skilled workers with the requisite science and engineering background to support its knowledge economy.”

 “There’s no way we can survive because our current economy is built on our technology economy, and the technology economy is built on technically proficient people, and there’s no assured supply of technically proficient people in the U.S.”